how2dock/docbook/ch02/flask/README.md

 Flask Application Example
 =========================

-This is available as an Automated Build on https://hub.docker.com[Docker Hub].
+This is available as an Automated Build on [Docker Hub](https://hub.docker.com)

-   docker pull runseb/flask
+    $ docker pull runseb/flask